WAVE Project Overview

 MSc Researcher

 Alanna is a marine mammal researcher studying the anthropogenic impacts of vessels on cetaceans.
-She leads field research in the Pacific Northwest and is dedicated to the conservation of the marine environment.
+She overseas the WAVE data collection app and leads field research in the Pacific Northwest and is dedicated to the conservation of the marine environment.

 Dr Matt Pine